Library Materials for Veterinary Technology

 ♦ Vetted (in Library Current 12 months only) [3/17]

 Listed are highlighted sources, not a complete listing of available media.

 ♦ Be safe! : veterinary safety training for medical and technical staff. [videorecording]

 Media (DVD) SF757 .B472 2007

 This training program will help you raise awareness about safety and OSHA issues in your veterinary practice.
 The materials help your practice meet the OSHA requirement for training staff about hazards in the workplace.
-This DVD is specifically for those who work directly with animals and/or chemicals.
 The accompanying workbook includes test questions to help the user and practice manager assess comprehension and progress.
-[6/16]
+[9/18]